Why Venezuela?

 Discover New Strength in the Lost World

-We believe that even the most stunning nature can become far more interesting if we add an exciting adventure to it.
-And that the adventure is even more unforgettable when it has an extraordinary natural backdrop.
-Well, on our Venezuelan expedition, these two elements live in perfect harmony.
+We believe that even the most breathtaking landscapes can become far more interesting if we add a thrilling adventure to them.
+And that the adventure is even more unforgettable when set against a backdrop of extraordinary nature.
+Well, in our Venezuelan expedition, these two elements coexist in perfect harmony.

-There are not many adventures that can beat abseiling beside the world's tallest waterfall and for variety, spending the night in a cave or under a rock arch midway through your 'journey'.
-Or wandering the jungle at night, surrounded by all kinds of exotic animals that you usually only see in David Attenborough's films.
+There aren't many adventures that can top abseiling beside the world’s tallest waterfall and then for variety, spending a night in a cave or under a rock arch 'en route'.
+Or wandering through the jungle at night, surrounded by all sorts of exotic creatures you usually only see in David Attenborough films.

 About the CHALLENGE